Weimar in Landkreis Weimarer Land, Thuringia, Germany

 Erected 2002 by U.S. Commission for the Preservation of America's Heritage Abroad -Hon.
 Warren Miller, Chairman, the Federal Republic of Germany, the Buchenwald Memorial Foundation with signifcant aid and financial assistance from the Jewish American Society for Historic Preservation.

-Marker series.
-This marker is included in the Jewish American Society for Historic Preservation
+• War, World II.
+In addition, it is included in the Jewish American Society for Historic Preservation Markers ✡️ series list.

 By Jerry Klinger